-- An appropriate location, away from other pupils should be found; - The search should be led by a member of staff the same sex as the pupil; - Two members of staff must be present as above;
+- An appropriate location, away from other pupils should be found; - The search should be led by a member of staff the same sex as the pupil; - Two members of staff must be present as above; - A search may be made of a pupil's outer clothing, i.e. coats, pockets, hats, shoes, belt, scarves, gloves;

-- A search may be made of a pupil's outer clothing, i.e. coats, pockets, hats, shoes, belt, scarves, gloves; - Possessions such as bags and lockers may also searched in the presence of a pupil and other member of staff - they can only be searched without the pupil present if there is a perceived risk that serious harm will be caused to a person if the search is not conducted immediately.
+Possessions such as bags and lockers may also searched in the presence of a pupil and other member of staff - they can only be searched without the pupil present if there is a perceived risk that serious harm will be caused to a person if the search is not conducted immediately.

 If the pupil refuses the request to be searched the matter should be referred to the Headteacher/Deputy Headteacher/DSL immediately.
+The School will assume that when a pupil refuses to be searched that they are in possession of a banned/barred item and will issues the appropriate sanction.